Administration

 YARA_CLEAN=true

-# Set here a whitelist (comma separated) of allowed file formats
+# Set here a whitelist (comma separated) of allowed file types

 # For example: